Julia Darling

 Julia Rose Darling (21 August 1956 – 13 April 2005) was an English novelist, poet and dramatist.

 Early life and education

 Darling was born in 1956 at 8 College Street, Winchester—the house Jane Austen died in.
 Her parents were John Ramsay Darling, a science teacher at Winchester College and Patricia Rosemary, who was a nurse and a Quaker.
 Darling later wrote about how the house's Austen connection meant they were constantly visited.
 She later wrote that as a teenager, she had put up anti-apartheid and pro-choice posters in her bedroom windows earning her a complaint from the Jane Austen Society.

 Darling attended Winchester High School for Girls and St Christopher School.
-One of her friends at that time was the "groovy and alternative" Robyn Hitchcock, a pupil at Winchester College.
+One of her friends at that time musician Robyn Hitchcock, described in her obituary as "groovy and alternative".
 She was expelled at 15 and attended Falmouth School of Art.

 Writing career

 Darling moved to Newcastle in 1980 and began her writing career as a poet, publishing a collection entitled Small Beauties in 1988 and working with a performance group called "The Poetry Virgins".

 In 1995 she published a book of short stories, Bloodlines with Panurge Press, and many of these stories were broadcast on BBC Radio 4.
 In 1998 her first novel, Crocodile Soup, was published by Anchor at Transworld.
 The novel went on to be published in Canada, Australia, Europe and the United States and was long-listed for the Orange Prize.
 Her second novel, The Taxi Driver's Daughter, was published by Penguin and long-listed for the Man Booker Prize and short-listed for the Encore Award.
 She wrote many plays for stage and radio.

 In 2003, Darling's first full-length collection of poems, Sudden Collapses in Public Places, was published by Arc and was awarded a Poetry Book Society Recommendation.
 She worked on a number of arts and health projects, including work with elderly people in residential homes for Equal Arts, and she ran drama workshops for doctors and patients with the project "Operating Theatre".
 She was a fellow of Literature and Health in the English School at Newcastle University and was a recipient of the prestigious Northern Rock Foundation Writer's Award, the largest annual literary award in England.

 She was part of a writing group with Chrissie Glazebrook.